Hardline (band): Italian new era with Alessandro Del Vecchio (2011–present)

 On May 6, 2018, it was announced that long time guitarist since 2002, Josh Ramos would leave Hardline, due to conflicts over production reasons and creative differences.
 Ramos was quickly replaced with the guitarist Mario Percudani who appeared on the Gioeli - Castronovo side project album (which also featured original Hardline member Deen Castronovo on drums & guest vocals) and is now a permanent member.
 On August 14, 2018, Johnny Gioeli confirmed during a new update video for his Pledgemusic campaign for his upcoming solo album that Hardline were working on their sixth album titled Life, which was eventually released April 26, 2019.
 It is the first album to feature their new guitarist.
 It also contains a cover of the Queen song "Who Wants To Live Forever" as Gioeli often exclaims that Freddie Mercury is a huge influence on his voice, and many Hardline fans often compare the two singers that sound alike.
 The cover was also a dedication to Mercury and Queen.
 An extensive tour of the Life album followed, which began in 2019 majorly across Europe and Germany, and still continues in 2020, but was halted in the middle of the year due to the COVID-19 pandemic.
 It is confirmed that the postponed dates will take place in 2021.

 A forthcoming live CD and DVD set, 'Life [Live]' was recorded and filmed at the Frontiers Rock Festival in 2019 in Milan Italy, featuring tracks from the Life album performed live for the very first time, as well as classics from Double Eclipse, and special guest appearance by Deen Castronovo on drums for certain songs from the Double Eclipse era tracks.
 Released in February 2020, it will be their first official live recording since the Live at the Gods Festival 2002 CD & DVD release in 2003.

 On April 29, 2021, with the first single, "Fuel to the Fire", the band had announced the new studio album, Heart, Mind and Soul, that was released on July 9, 2021, via Frontiers Music SRL.

 In April 2022, guitarist Mario Percudani announced his departure from Hardline via Facebook, but left on good terms.
 He was quickly replaced by Andrea Seveso.
+In May 2023 Luca Princiotta definitively replaced Andrea Seveso on guitar.

+On April 6, 2025, it was announced that Hardline are working on a new studio album, revealing a departure from their long time record label Frontiers Records, and had re-signed to SPV/Steamhammer (the same record label that releases Axel Rudi Pell albums, another group that also features Gioeli on vocals).
+The currently untitled new album is expected to be released in early 2026.